ToolJet/ToolJet/docs/docs/how-to/upload-files-aws.md

 ---
 id: upload-files-aws
-title: Upload Files on AWS S3 Bucket
+title: Upload and Download Files on AWS S3 Bucket
 ---
 <div style={{paddingBottom:'24px'}}>

-# Upload and Download Files on AWS S3 Bucket

 This guide will help you in quickly building a basic UI for uploading or downloading files from AWS S3 buckets.